Minutenreis/AlgorithmischesBeweisenLAB/Readme.md

 You may also run my tests with
 ```
-python3.12 test.py solver n tries
+python3.12 test.py solver n tries [generator]
-solver - CDCL, DPLL, DP or path to Solver
+solver: path to the solver (python3.12) or one of the following: CDCL, DPLL, DP
-n - number of literals in generated CNF
+n: number of literals if randomGenerator is used, number of sourcenodes if Pebbling is used, number of holes in the PHP if PHP is used
-tries - number of tries to run the solver
+tries: number of CNFs to generate and test
+[generator]: path to the generator (python3.12) or one of thefollowing: PHP, Pebbling, Random  (optional)
 ```

 or run my comparitive benchmark with
 ```
-python3.12 benchmark.py solver1 solver2 n tries
+python3.12 benchmark.py solver1 solver2 n tries [generator]
-solver1 - CDCL, DPLL, DP or path to Solver
+solver1: path to the solver1 (python3.12) or one of the following: CDCL, DPLL, DP
-solver2 - CDCL, DPLL, DP or path to Solver
+solver2: path to the solver2 (python3.12) or one of the following: CDCL, DPLL, DP
-n - number of literals in generated CNF
+n: number of literals if randomGenerator is used, number of source nodes if Pebbling is used, number of holes in the PHP if PHP is used
-tries - number of tries to run the solver
+tries: number of CNFs to generate and test
+[generator]: path to the generator (python3.12) or one of the following: PHP, Pebbling, Random  (optional)
 ```